 - Try restarting your device.

 Why not trying accessing directly via browser?
-Opera is one of the fastest and trustworthy browsers out there, it comes with many adds and extenuation already integrated.
+Opera One is one of the fastest and trustworthy browsers out there, it comes with many adds and extenuation already integrated, such as VPN and AI.

 It has the WhatsApp application exactly in the sidebar and you can mute or log out whenever you want.
 It also allows you to browse the web and chat simultaneously by pinning your conversation.